tzuyunhsu/ECE5960/Labs/Lab3.md

 ### (a) Accelerometer
 1. Refering to the material from the previous lecture, I found pitch by taking atan2 of the accX() and accZ() data and roll by taking atan2 of the accY() and accZ() data.
 As I changed the angle of the board, the changes in pitch and roll changed as accordingly to my movement.
 Pitch data goes from -90 degrees to 90 degrees.
 The step in the middle is supposed to be 0 degree.
 However, the board seemed to be held slightly tilted against the table when I measured the data, so the outcome showed -10 degrees instaed as shown in the figure.
 /// pitch and roll pic.
+As for the accuracy, I captured the pitch data at -90 degrees and compared the difference betweem the measured data and the expected data.
+The accuracy is not stable in the beginning of the measurement, but it gets stable and accurate after 500 ms.
 //accuracy: do standard deviation when the sensor is stable!!!!
 2. /// increase the measuring freq.